The title of “worst” may be a bit harsh, but it is well deserved.

 Most traders will place an iron condor without giving a second thought to volatility.
 This is especially true when you place an iron condor after the stock has run up to new highs.
 A stock that is running higher also has dropping or extremely low volatility.

-Low volatility is not good for you and neither is rising volatility.
+Low volatility is not suitable for you, and neither is rising volatility.
 As we stated above, rising volatility increases option prices.
 If you already have a position on, your short option prices will go up, and it will result in a loss.

 Ideally, you want high volatility that is falling.
 This is going to give you the best of both worlds.
 The high volatility will generate high option prices and allow you to get a position that is deep out-of-the-money.
 This will give you a wide range for your stock to finish in and increase your probability of success.